 CFO Search Firm | Cowen Partners Executive Search

-Check out more of our industry-leading retained search resources to see why Cowen Partners is a 5-star CFO search firm, including tax and accounting leadership, in New York City, Chicago, Seattle, Portland, Dallas, Los Angeles, and beyond:
+Check out more of our industry-leading retained search resources to see why Cowen Partners has been recognized as the best CFO search firm across several industries & locations, including tax and accounting leadership, in New York City, Chicago, Seattle, Portland, Dallas, Los Angeles, and beyond: